Swifterhtmler/Chemistry-search-extension/README.md

-Simple extension for chemistry lessons
+# Simple searvh popup extension for searching periodic elements and their molecule masses.